 Zandvoort aan Zee is also a resort that attracts a lot of sports lovers.
 Visitors can go for walks on the beach, hike or go for bike rides in the National Park Zuid-Kennemerland and is also a paradise for water sports enthusiasts.

-1. Relax on the beach and just enjoy the sun
+1. Relax on the beach and just enjoy the sun or go for a long beach walk

 2. Go hiking on the Zandvoort beach or woods